-In July, I was lucky enough to visit the gardens at St Mary’s in Bramber and meet the current owners, Peter Thorogood and Roger Linton.
-Their love and dedication to the house and gardens is tangible so I recently returned to visit the house which has finally re-opened after the lifting of Covid restrictions.
+In July 2021, I was lucky enough to visit the gardens at St Mary’s in Bramber and meet the current owners, Peter Thorogood and Roger Linton.
+Their love and dedication to the house and gardens is tangible so I returned later to visit the house which had finally re-opened after the lifting of Covid restrictions.

 The hundreds of years of history that surround St Mary’s can’t possibly be summarised in one article, but suffice it to say, it’s like a complex and beautiful tapestry, which brings together the many multi-coloured threads of personal narrative and family stories, blended with events of historical and national significance.

 Bramber has its own unique place in Sussex history.
 William de Braose founded the castle at Bramber in 1073, on lands granted to him by William the Conqueror.
 He also built a toll bridge over the River Adur and a causeway connecting the castle to the bridge.
 The causeway took the form of a sort of peninsular built into the river.
 The course of the river has changed over the interceding centuries.
 However, a map which you’ll find at St Mary’s shows how it would have looked and how Bramber was a significant crossing point as the river headed on to the busy port at Steyning.

 William’s son, Philip de Braose, was part of the first crusade to Jerusalem in 1099 and this, in turn, led to the founding of the Knights Templar.
 When Philip died in 1125, he left five acres of land at Bramber to the Order of the Knights.
 The land was on the edge of the causeway, close to the bridge with the river lapping at its feet (where the car park is today).
 And the story of St Mary’s had begun.